 Supporting sheep farmers in Argentina

-In 2023, we started financially supporting a project led by NATIVA™, a brand by Chargeurs Luxury Fibers, offering fully traceable, certified fibres such as wool, cotton and cashmere, to support sheep farmers in Argentina who must implement soil and land management plans, ensure safe working and living conditions for farmers, and follow strict animal welfare rules.
-The project has selected the farms and engaged expert organisations, such as the Instituto de Nutrición y Tecnología de los Alimentos at the Universidad de Chile, involved in the on-farm implementation and baseline analysis.
+In 2023, we started financially supporting a project led by NATIVA™, a brand by Chargeurs Luxury Fibers that offers fully traceable, certified fibres such as wool, cotton and cashmere, to support sheep farmers in Argentina who must implement soil and land management plans, ensure safe working and living conditions for farmers, and follow strict animal welfare rules.
+The project has selected the farms and engaged expert organisations, such as the Instituto de Nutrición y Tecnología de los Alimentos at the Universidad de Chile, which is involved in the on-farm implementation and baseline analysis.
 Measurement of the outcomes of the interventions will begin in 2027.

 RELATED